raquelxmoss/markdown-writer/README.md

 ## Features

 - As-you-go markdown rendering
-- Set your own background and text colours
+- Set your own background, text, and link colours
 - Text and settings are saved in a cookie, so you can come back to your work at any time
 - Word count and duration
 - Create and save entries